McCoyGroup/Psience/README.md

 ```

 This should install all dependencies.
 The major requirement is that Python 3.8+ is required due to use of the types module.
+If installing on Windows, use  the above command in the "Anaconda Prompt" as opposed to the default terminal installed on Windows.
 For safety, it is best to install this in a [virtual environment](https://docs.python.org/3.8/tutorial/venv.html), which we can make like

 ```lang-shell